miguel-magallanes/last-visited/README.md

 # Last Visited

-Last Visited is a web application that allows users to keep track of websites they want to remember to visit.
+Last Visited is a simple web app that allows users to keep track of websites they want to remember to visit.
 It records the number of times a user has visited a particular website and the last time they visited it.

 ## Features